VGerris/asus-tuf-15-opencore/README.md

  ##### iGPU

  * HDMI Port :
     * Long story short, it won't work.
 Why?
 Because all display output is hard wired to the NVIDIA GPU.
 You can confirm this by going into NVIDIA controler panel in Windows and see PhysX, and you can see all display output is wired to the NVIDIA card, while the eDP in screen display is wired to the iGPU.
-Therefore, since NVIDIA card won't work, also Optimus won't work, the HDMI port or USB-C display output just won't work because the display output is not wired to the iGPU.
-Not to mention you disabled dGPU in `config.plist/-wegnoegpu`or custom `SSDT-DDGPU`.
+Therefore, since NVIDIA card won't work, also Optimus won't work, the HDMI port or USB-C display output just won't work because the display output is not wired to the iGPU ( and dGPU is disabled)

  ##### dGPU
  * NVIDIA GTX1650 is not supported (for now only in High Sierra it seems) and is disabled